 Gay Couple Tips for Traveling Gay Ibiza

 The bus stopped at Ses Salines Playa just about 14 kilometers south of Ibiza harbor.
-From the bus stop, it was just a short 10 minutes walk through the dunes and around the salt fields of Las Salinas to the gay beach.
+From the bus stop, it was just a short 10-minute walk through the dunes and around the salt fields of Las Salinas to the gay beach.
 The white sand of the gay beach Ibiza is located in front of and around the cozy and stylish gay-friendly Restaurant, Bar, and Café “Chiringay”.
-After a cloudy start to the day, the weather changed in the early afternoon and the sun came out much to the joy of everyone at Ibiza Gay Beach.
+After a cloudy start to the day, the weather changed in the early afternoon and the sun came out, much to the joy of everyone at Ibiza Gay Beach.
 Chill-out music by a live DJ, handsome half-naked gay men, the turquoise blue sea, and a glass full of fresh Sangria completed the Ibiza holiday feeling…

 Being on a gay cruise is like traveling in a 100% gay-friendly environment where we do not have to explain ourselves as being gay or have to be careful holding hands or giving each other a kiss.
 And we found some wonderful friends among the passengers while we tested the La Demance Cruise and the Open Sea Cruise.